Outward Bound Canada is breaking Ontario labour laws, former instructor alleges | CBC News

-Outward Bound Canada doesn't pay minimum wage for 100-hour work weeks, says former instructor
+Outward Bound Canada doesn't pay minimum wage for 100-hour workweeks, says ex-instructor

-Alex Haney hasn't received this season's contract after raising concerns with charity
+Alex Haney hasn't been offered a contract this season after raising concerns with charity

 A former instructor for Outward Bound Canada alleges the registered charity is breaking Ontario labour laws by failing to pay minimum wage, overtime and schedule breaks for employees.

-Alex Haney worked for Outward Bound Canada in Toronto for two years and says he and other instructors regularly worked more than 100 hours a week guiding overnight camping trips in the GTA.
+Alex Haney, who worked for Outward Bound Canada in Toronto for two years, says he and other instructors were regularly putting in over 100 hours a week guiding overnight camping trips in the Greater Toronto Area.

 - Delivery driver wants Domino's to pay up after years of making less than minimum wage